ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-Checking_PDB_Files.md

 Some problems can be identified and corrected automatically (e.g. missing atoms) while other may have mutiple solutions (e.g. alternate conformations, several protein chains, non-protein molecules) and require researcher's decision.

-#### Download a Protein Structure File from PDB
+#### Downloading a Protein Structure File from PDB
-Let's create the md_system directory for the MD simulation setup and download 1ERT protein structure file into it.
+Let's start with creating a directory for MD simulation setup and downloading a protein structure file into it:
 ~~~
 cd ~/scratch
 mkdir md_system